mike-matera/cloud-linux/cis-90/labs/process_control.md

 at> <Ctrl-D>
 ```

 **Note: You don't type the `at>` portion.
 For the `<Ctrl-D>` hold down the `Ctrl` key and tap the `D` key which must be entered as the first character on the last line.** If you get a warning message from the `at` command about using the Bourne shell to execute your job, that is ok.
 The next morning you should see the file, `lab08` in your home directory and have an email acknowledging receipt of your lab.
 You can submit as many times as you like.
-After you submit you will receive an email on opus3.
+After you submit you will receive an email on opus.
 Read this email to verify whether your submission succeeded or failed.

 I will enter your grade into Canvas.
 You don't have to submit there.